Categories of Membership

 Not Working Members

-Qualified members of the Association who have retired from all clinical and non-clinical practice or who are not currently working for personal reasons (e.g. maternity leave).
+Qualified members of the Association who have retired from all clinical and non-clinical practice or who are not currently working for personal reasons (e.g. parental leave).

 Trainee Members are registered with an ACP accredited training school as well as with the ACP, and carry out clinical work in the NHS or 3rd sector, but not in private practice.
 They work under the supervision of a senior Child and Adolescent Psychotherapist, who also carries clinical responsibility for their work.
 A full description of the training can be found here.